 - Macular edema (and macular degeneration) are more common in diabetics due to malfunctioning blood vessels in the middle region of the retina responsible for central, sharp vision.

 - Most notably, diabetes can result in diabetic retinopathy; an eye disease that affects the blood vessels in the all-important retina.
-Nearly 45 percent of Americans diagnosed with diabetes have some stage of diabetic retinopathy.

 That’s why there’s no separating diabetes and vision.
 If you have diabetes, then you should understand vision problems that increase in likelihood as a result of the disease.